dwallace0723/pymode/README.md

 # First create a Mode instance:

-# Explicitly setting API token and API password
+# You can explicitly set the API token and API password
 m = Mode('<your-org-name>','you-mode-api-token','your-mode-api-password')

-# API token and API password set as environment variables
+# Or your API token and API password can be set as environment variables
 m = Mode('<your-org-name>')

 # Archive "Untitled Reports" in your Personal space